data-mechanics/course-2016-fal-proj/jas91_smaf91/report.md

 Stephanie Alibrandi, Javier Arguello

-## Introduction
+## 1. Introduction

-## Objectives
+Summarizing this project had multiple objectives, all focused on either ranking or improve city services.

-The main objective of this project was to find a way of optimizing the location of Boston Police Patrols across the city, and to make that implementation flexile enough so that the user can input parameters such as the maximum and minimum patrols the city can afford.
+* The main objective of this project is to find a way of optimizing the location of Boston Police Patrols across the city, and to make that implementation flexile enough so that the user can input parameters such as the maximum and minimum patrols the city can afford.
+* Secondly, to find wether the Yelp user reviews are correlated with the penalty score given to the restaurant after an inspection.
+* Finally, to rank the Boston's zip codes using a multi-objective query that takes into consideration several attributes.

+The rest of this report is structured as follows: first, in section 2, the datasets used are enumerated.
+In section 3 all the preprocessing steps performed over the data are described.
+In section 4 the techniques applied in order to solve the problems enumerated above are highlighted.
+Section 6 summarizes the results obtained after applying the techniques of section 5.
+Finally in section 7 and 8 we present our conclusions and future work.

-## Datasets
+## 2. Datasets

 For the purposes of this project, mutiple datasets were used and combined.
 Most of them were retrieved from The City of Boston Open Data portal: